Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T3S3.png)

-Mount the Camera on the Camera Plate with 2x M3x12 screws.
-Then attach the camera assembly to the Hood.
+Mount the Camera onto the Camera Plate with 2x M3x12 screws.
+Then attach the camera assembly to the robots body.

-### Step 4: Mount Hood on Chassis
+### Step 4: Merge Body and Chassis

 **Required Parts:**